 The Group has only two key management personnel (who are not Directors or the CEO).
-The remuneration received by these key management personnel in FY2020 is below \$250,000 in each case.
+The remuneration received by these key management personnel in FY2021 is below \$250,000 in each case.

 Name Salary Bonus Total

 Ng Hwee Ling 93% 7% 100%

-Chong Chye Wan 93% 7% 100%
+Chong Chye Wan 100% 100%

-The total remuneration paid to or accrued for the top two key management personnel (who are not Directors or the CEO) for FY2020 was S\$0.26 million.
+The total remuneration paid to or accrued for the two key management personnel (who are not Directors or the CEO) for FY2021 was S\$0.25 million.

-The Company does not have any employee who is a substantial shareholder of the Company or an immediate family member of a Director (including the Executive Director) or a substantial shareholder of the Company and whose remuneration exceeds \$\$100,000 for FY2020.
+The Company does not have any employee who is a substantial shareholder of the Company or an immediate family member of a Director (including the Executive Director) or a substantial shareholder of the Company and whose remuneration exceeds \$\$100,000 for FY2021.